Academic Handbook Admissions

 2. If an offer is made to an applicant with a disclosed disability, long-term health condition, mental health condition or specific learning difficulty, an assessment of needs will be carried out to enable the University to make all reasonable adjustments to ensure the applicant can access their chosen programme.

-3. In the unlikely event that the University is unable to provide the support the applicant needs, or if there are concerns about health and safety or fitness to study, the University will continue to explore all available options before confirming whether a place can be offered on a programme.
+3. In the unlikely event that the University is unable to provide the support the applicant needs, or if there are concerns about health and safety or fitness to study, the University will continue to explore all options available to ensure equity to all applicants.

 Applicants with Criminal Records